NickyBoy89/java2go/README.md

 ### Command-line args:

-* `-v` verbose mode: every file being parsed is displayed
+* `-v` Verbose mode: every file being parsed is displayed

-* `--dry-run` the files are parsed, but not written to disk
+* `-w` Writes files directly, instead of checking if they can be parsed successfully

-* `-o` output dir: specify a custom directory, by default, all the files will be placed alongside their original java files with the same directory structure
+* `-o` Output dir: specify a custom directory that the files will be parsed into.
+By default, the files are put in the same folders as the inputs

+* `--skip-imports` Skips the process of automatically adding imports for the generated files with goimports

+#### Testing Args

+* `--json` Parses the code and outputs the intemediary json format that the tool uses internally

+* `--cpuprofile` The file path for a CPU profile to be written to during profiling

+* `--sync` Disables multithreaded parsing of the files, and parses them sequentially